Iran for first time involved in major war on European continent, conclude analysts

 “Russo-Iranian relations have gained steam, however, since Vladimir Putin’s 2012 return to the Russian presidency—and particularly since his 2015 military intervention in Syria to save their common ally, Syrian dictator Bashar al-Assad.
 Although suspicion and competition remain, both sides increasingly see their interests as intertwined, driven by shared opposition to the West.
 A formal alliance isn’t forthcoming, but that won’t stop Russia and Iran—along with China—from deepening their entente.”

 Iranian Supreme Leader Ali Khamenei continues to move for stronger relations with Russia and China.
-With the Kremlin’s support, Iran last year obtained full membership in the Chinese- and Russian-led Shanghai Cooperation Organization (SCO), while Tehran is also seeking membership in the so-called BRICS group and is in talks for a permanent free trade agreement with the Moscow-led Eurasian Economic Union (grouping Russia, Belarus, Armenia, Kazakhstan and Kyrgyzstan).
+With the Kremlin’s support, Iran last year obtained full membership in the Chinese- and Russian-led Shanghai Cooperation Organization (SCO), while Tehran is also seeking membership in the so-called BRICS group and is in talks for a permanent free trade agreement with the Moscow-led Eurasian Economic Union (the EEU groups Russia, Belarus, Armenia, Kazakhstan and Kyrgyzstan).

 “Viewed in this context, a deal to supply Russia with drones, missiles, and military advisors makes strategic sense for Iran and can demonstrate the latter’s value to one of its two senior partners in the anti-Western entente,” add Hardie and Taleblu.